MounikaAnnapureddy/Ansible-AWS-Project/README.md

 Now that we have created security groups for both the ansible maching and web servers, now we have to launch the EC2 instance for the ansible machine.
 # Launch the EC2 instance for the ansible machine
+1. In the search bar look for EC2.
+Select EC2.
+2. Click on Launch Instances.
+3. Name it as ansible-machine.
+4. Now scroll down to Application and OS Images (Amazon Machine Image) => "Quick Start  => select Amazon Linux", "Amazon Machine Image (AMI) => select Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type (free tier eligible)".
+5. Scroll down to Instance type => "Instance type => select t2.micro (free tier eligible)".
+6. Scroll down to Key Pair (login) => "Create new key pair => name it whatever you want to but I named it as myec2key, key pairtype as RSA,  private key file format as .pem => click on create key pair".
+7. Scroll down to Network Settings  => "click on  Edit => Keep the VPC value for the default VPC, For the subnet value it doesn't matter if we give a value or not however I have given the us-east-1a, Firewall(security groups) => select existing security group => click the dropdown of common security groups => select ansible machine's security group which is 'ansible machine sg' which we created earlier, atlast click on the Launch Instance".
+8. We have successfully launched the EC2 instance for ansible machine.
+To see it, click on the instances or view all instances.